jameshanlon/jameshanlon.github.io/content/mi-processors.md

 - 45 TFLOPs of BFloat16.
 - Two cores with scalar and matrix units.
 - Also supports FP32.
-- Integrated in four-chip modules.
+- Integrated in four-chip modules (pictured), 180 TFLOPs peak performance.

 Each core: